Top 14 Venture Capital Firms Revolutionizing Big Data

 6. Cleveland Avenue

-Cleveland Avenue is a Chicago-based venture capital firm that invests across the full company lifecycle, from seed to later growth stages.
-Their investment thesis bridges the gap between consumer-focused industries like food and beverage and deep technology sectors like AI and robotics.
+Cleveland Avenue is a Chicago-based venture capital firm that invests across all stages, from seed to growth equity.
+They have a particular interest in the food and beverage, health and wellness, and technology sectors.

-- Industries of focus: Food and Beverage, AgTech, Big Data, AI, E-Commerce, Robotics
+- Industries of focus: Food and Beverage, AgTech, AI, Big Data, Robotics, Supply Chain Management

 - Founded: 2015